Showing Respect for a Parent’s Request: Getting Kids to Listen!

 When you follow words with more words, the value of your words becomes diluted.
 If you just keep throwing more and more words out there, children learn that your words don’t mean anything.
 How would you expect your kids to know that you really mean business if you’re willing to repeat the same request a dozen times?
 It just can’t work that way.
 The secret here is to find

 the consequence that requires your action and trust that consequence will teach your kids to value your words.

 For example, you want your daughter to cut off the TV and come to dinner.
 You ask once, perhaps you wait 5 minutes and then you go out to where the TV is cut it off, and walk out of the room without saying a word.
 Let’s imagine that you’re in a grocery store and your son starts bugging you for a treat, you tell him no once and then you go on with your shopping.
 If he wants to have

 an upset, let him have his upset.
-But your actions is to walk away from his whining and upset.
+But your action is to walk away from his whining and upset.

 In every situation, you want to remain respectful.
 You’ll never feel bad for maintaining your cool.
 State your position once and then follow with decisive action.
 If you follow that simple formula, you’ll see that your request becomes honored with increasing consistency.
 Just remember, however, all of this is a learning process.
 Don’t expect perfection immediately.
 You have to allow

 your kids the opportunity to learn and that may take two to three weeks.
 Be patient and let the respect for your requests build over time.